 The canonical parameterization of a regular full exponential family need not be identifiable.
 It is identifiable if and only if the canonical statistic vector is not concentrated on a hyperplane in the vector space where it takes values (Geyer, 2009, Theorem 1).
+This condition is equivalent to the variance matrix of the canonical statistic vector (6) being invertible.
 It is always possible to choose an identifiable canonical parameterization but not always convenient (Geyer, 2009).